Hearty handshake between Putin and Saudi crown prince goes viral

-While some world leaders distanced themselves from the Saudi crown prince accused of ordering the assassination of a journalist, and from Russian President Vladimir Putin, those two men appeared happy to see each other at the G-20 summit in Buenos Aires, Argentina, Friday.
+While some world leaders distanced themselves from the Saudi crown prince accused of ordering the assassination of a journalist, and from Russian President Vladimir Putin.
+But those two men appeared happy to see each other at the G-20 summit in Buenos Aires, Argentina, Friday.

 Mr. Trump has given Salman, known by his initials as MBS, the benefit of the doubt over the killing of journalist Jamal Khashoggi, arguing the U.S. "may never know all of the facts" surrounding Khashoggi's death.
 As CBS News and other outlets have reported, the CIA has concluded that the crown prince ordered the assassination.
 Mr. Trump told reporters Friday the reason he wasn't meeting with the crown prince in Argentina was that his staff never set it up.